walidbrahim/radar_data_processing_tutorials/README.md

 # radar_data_processing_tutorials
-A collection of tutorials on how to process radar data for Ma-Lab students.
+A collection of notebook tutorials on how to process radar data for Ma-Lab students.
+ - Python is the main language used
+ - Notebooks can be used through Google Collab or Anaconda